PeterSommerlad/ArduinoCore-Cpp17/README.md

 Could only test with the Arduino AVR boards that I own (Uno, Micro, MegaADK), Help wanted.

+The source code for the AVR cores is at https://github.com/PeterSommerlad/ArduinoCore-avr/tree/Cpp17

 ### Achievement Log

 * AVR Core package with self-built gcc 9.3.0, binutils 2.34 and avr-libc trunk (Macos Mojave only)